aflevel/IMIresist_vs_TEMPtol/README.md

 <h1 align="center">IMIresist_vs_TEMPtol</h1>
 This suite of R scripts allows to replicate the set of analysis proposed in Fournier-Level et al. (2018, submitted)

-## Usage and Dependencies:
+## Installation Usage and Dependencies:
 The scripts require to first source and unzip the data archive that can be found here:
-The following R packages need to be install to exectute the scripts
+The following R packages need to be installed to exectute the scripts:
 - lme4
 - vegan
 - fields